xiaoylu/leetcode_category/TopK_Greedy/Readme.md

 Deal with `A[i+w+1]` and the next heap corresponding to `A[:i+2]`, so on so forth.

+Follow-up II: constrainted Top-K with sequence
+---
+In such problems, the **sequence matters**, but replacement works fine as long as we **sort the input** properly.

 LC 630.
 Course Schedule III
 ---